Create a group for assessment

 After you've identified the dependencies you would like to add to or remove from the group, you can modify the group.
-Use Ctrl+Click to add or remove machines from the group.
+Use Ctrl+Click to add or remove servers from the group.

-- You can only add machines that have been discovered.
+- You can only add servers that have been discovered.

-- Adding and removing machines invalidates past assessments for a group.
+- Adding and removing servers invalidates past assessments for a group.

 - You can optionally create a new assessment when you modify the group.